calimero-network/docs/docs/builder-directory/index.md

 **Why this structure:**

-- `logic/` contains your Rust business logic compiled to WASM
+- `logic/` contains your Rust or TypeScript business logic compiled to WASM
 - `app/` is your React frontend that calls into the WASM
 - `workflows/` your local merobox configuration and workflow
 - `scripts/` automates building, deploying, and testing

 #### Phase 2: Domain Modeling (Rust Backend)

-The AI starts by modeling your domain in Rust.
+The AI starts by modeling your domain in Rust or TypeScript.
 For Battleships, this means:

 **2.1 Core Types** (`board.rs`, `ships.rs`)